springload/PWA-Demo/README.md

 ## Libraries

-Most how-tos just use vanilla browser API, but there is a tool from Google to generate service worker code with desired caching parameters:
+Most how-tos just use vanilla browser API, but there is a tool from Google to generate service worker code with desired caching parameters.
+Next.js and Gatsby do not have PWA support out of the box as of now, but both have official plugins that are based on Workbox. **This looks to be the current best practice**:
 * [Workbox](https://developers.google.com/web/tools/workbox/)
-Next.js and Gatsby do not have PWA support out of the box as of now, but both have official plugins that are based on Workbox. **This looks to be the current best practice**.

 Polymer PWA starter kit uses smaller helpers:
 * [Polymer PWA-helpers](https://github.com/Polymer/pwa-helpers)